I INTRODUCTION TO THE IMMIGRATION FRAMEWORK

 i Work permits

 Persons who are not citizens of St Lucia may not work without first obtaining a work permit.
-Applications can be obtained from the Labour Department, which is currently under the auspices of the Ministry of Education, Human Resources Development and Labour.
-Once an individual satisfies the requirement prescribed a work permit will be issued and this procedure must be repeated every year until the applicant becomes a citizen of St Lucia.
+Applications can be obtained from the Labour Relations Department, which currently comes under the auspices of the Ministry of Education, Innovation, Gender Relations and Sustainable Development (previously under the former Ministry of Education, Human Resources Development and Labour).
+Once an individual satisfies the prescribed requirements, a work permit will be issued and this procedure must be repeated every year until the applicant becomes a citizen of St Lucia.

 ii Labour market regulation